A co-designed digital toolkit to amplify the voices of Deaf and Disabled people

 We will also be developing and user-testing an accessible website template for DDPOs to host community stories and promote their community voices.
 This will all run alongside the co-development of up to 5 new downloadable guides/training videos that offer step-by-step instructions on how to use and adapt key engagement tools and methods.

-We are delighted that Talk Kit has been nominated for a Community Impact award in the Ability Net’s Tech4Good Awards.
+We were delighted to see Talk Kit shortlisted for a Community Impact award in the Ability Net’s Tech4Good Awards this year.

 Inclusion London, Catalyst and CAST